zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 has a name that uniquely identifies it, allowing it to be directly referenced by tasks.

-The task groups a task belong to are specified when the task is defined.
+The task groups a task belongs to are specified when the task is defined.
 A task may belong to a single task group, to multiple task groups, or to no task group.
 A task's group memberships can also be changed dynamically while the application is running.

-The task groups listed below are pre-defined by the kernel; additional task groups can be defined by the application.
+The task group designations listed below are pre-defined by the kernel;
+additional task groups can be defined by the application.

    :c:macro:`EXE`
-      The set of tasks which are started automatically by the kernel during system intialization.
+      This task group is started automatically by the kernel during system intialization.

    :c:macro:`SYS`
-      The set of system tasks which continue executing during system debugging.
+      This task group is a set of system tasks that continues to execute during system debugging.

    :c:macro:`FPU`
-      The set of tasks that require the kernel to save x87 FPU and MMX floating point context information during context switches.
+      This task group is a set of tasks that requires the kernel to save x87 FPU and MMX floating point context information during context switches.

    :c:macro:`SSE`
-      The set of tasks that require the kernel to save SSE floating point context information during context switches.
-(Tasks in this group are implicitly members of the :c:macro:`FPU` task group too.)
+      This task group is a set of tasks that requires the kernel to save SSE floating point context information during context switches.
+(Tasks with this group designation are implicitly members of the :c:macro:`FPU` task group too.)

 Usage
 *****